Stencyl/stencylpedia/chapter-4/backgrounds.md

 3. Once you've done that, click the Attach to Scene button at top-right corner to attach this background to a Scene.<br/><br/>![stencyl-add-background-to-scene](http://static.stencyl.com/pedia2/ch4/backgrounds/attach-scene.png)<br/>

-#### Gotcha: Avoid making a background that’s smaller than the screen size
+#### Gotcha: Avoid making a background that's smaller than the screen size

 This will lead to unfilled space at the lower-right hand corner of the screen.
-The one exception is if you’re creating a repeating background, in which case, the image will tile-itself until it fills out the screen.
+The one exception is if you're creating a repeating background, in which case, the image will tile itself until it fills out the screen.

 ## Animated Backgrounds